 Hutchinson, 1984 First edition Hardcover with dust jacket, 112 pages, 215 x 290 mm Condition: Fine

-Long before the subject was given credence the public sphere, the battle for transgender life was played out in the shadowy corners of progressive society, its pioneers often relegated to crime, squalor, and derision.
-Such was the reality for a close-knit community of Brazilian immigrants on the streets of Paris in the early ‘80s – an insular sorority of transgender women forced into prostitution by poverty and exclusion, struggling to earn the money they needed to fund the various stages of their physical transitions.
+Long before the subject was remotely acceptable by the public sphere, the battle for transgender life was played out in the dark corners of progressive society, its pioneers often relegated to crime, squalor, and derision.
+Such was the reality for a close-knit community of Brazilian migrants on the streets of Paris in the early ‘80s – an insular sorority of trans women forced into prostitution by poverty and exclusion, struggling to earn the money they needed to fund the various stages of their physical transitions.

 Regular priceSale price

 Choosing a selection results in a full page refresh.

 Press the space key then arrow keys to make a selection.

 Use left/right arrows to navigate the slideshow or swipe left/right if using a mobile device